Frequently Asked Family Law Questions in Alabama

 Rely on us to provide quality family law advice and representation

 At Sree B. Ravi, we maintain a comfortable, caring environment where you receive quality legal guidance.
-We offer free initial consultations and flexible appointment times to fit your schedule.
+We offer consultations and flexible appointment times to fit your schedule.
 Call us at 256-937-1540 or contact us online to discuss your case.

 To get a divorce in Alabama, you must file a petition in the county where either party lives or in the county where you lived at the time of separation.
 The defendant is required to file an answer in response to the allegations in the divorce petition.
 Other residency requirements may apply.
 Once the parties have come to an agreement about the terms of the divorce, the judge can enter the final divorce decree.

 The court does not enter a final judgment of divorce until at least 30 days after the summons and complaint is filed.
 Divorces can take several months if the parties disagree about the division of marital property and other arrangements.